🧠Why Every Company Needs an Internal Tools Builder

-How "vibe coding," AI, and a new generation of builders are redefining how work scales inside organizations.
+How high-agency operators, "vibe coding," and AI are redefining how work scales inside organizations.

 By Jameson Campbell